gregdan3/gregdan3.dev/src/content/about/about-me.md

 #### Fixes

-- Format all code tags that are not a child of a pre tag
 - Close sidebar if user clicks entirely off it
-- Pin "what is this page?" to
+- Pin "what is this page?" to bottom of document _before_ opening "older content" on now page
-- Make a better border for my avatar

 #### Features